Matetorture/Alerts-JavaScript/README.md

 **default = ""**

-*the location where alert will redirect you when you close it (if it closes itself, it won't redirect you)*
+*the location where alert will redirect you when you close it (if it closes itself, it will redirect you)*

 <br>
 (the script in this version is currently executing: window.location.href = REDIRECT TO)